 - By Bus: Public buses depart hourly (first departure at 6.30 a.m.) from the Babu Ghat Bus Terminus on Strand Road in Kolkata and go up to Sonakhali (three hours).
 Note: the bus terminus is being shifted to Santragachhi on the Kona Expressway in Kolkata.
 From Sonakhali take an auto rickshaw to Godhkali and proceed as above.
 You can also take a boat to Gosaba (one and half hours), cycle rickshaw to Pakhiralay, and boat to Sajnekhali.
 Or, take a boat to go strait to Sajnekhali (three hours).

-- By Train: Go from Sealdah station in Kolkata to Canning (around two hours) and take an auto rickshaw or shared vehicle to Godhkali, then onwards as above.
+- By Train: Go from Sealdah station in Kolkata to Canning (around two hours) and take an auto rickshaw or shared vehicle to Godhkali, then onward as above.
 Alternatively, take a boat to Sajnekhali from Canning (five hours).

 Boats and guides are available from Sajnekhali for half or full day excursions through the mangroves.